groupoid/anders/README.md

   de Rham stack modality;
   Disc and Coequalizer primitives.
-We tend not to touch general recursive higher inductive schemes yet, instead we will try to express as much HIT as possible through W, Coequlizer and HubSpokes Disc in the style of HoTT/Coq homotopy library and Three-HIT theorem.
+We tend not to touch general recursive higher inductive schemes yet, instead we will try to express as much HIT as possible through W, Coequlizer and Hub Spokes Disc in the style of HoTT/Coq homotopy library and Three-HIT theorem.

 Features